St. Thomas University Online MSN and Certificate Programs

 Coursework is fully online with no campus visits, and students complete 500 clinical practicum hours at approved facilities.
 STU offers accelerated seven-week courses, affordable tuition, and six start dates.
 Applicants without the required prerequisite foundation courses may need to take additional credits.

-Study Plan: The FNP and PMHNP programs can be completed in 18 months or more.
+Study Plan: The MSN-FNP, AGNP, and PMHNP programs can be completed in 18 months or more.
 Courses last seven weeks in the fall and spring semesters and six weeks during the summer.
 Start dates land six times yearly, with two each in the fall, spring, and summer.
 Students complete eight core courses and nine specialization courses.
 Foundational courses may be necessary for those who still need the required prerequisites.

-Core courses include Philosophical and Theoretical Basis of Nursing; Advanced Pathophysiology; Advanced health assessment; diversity in advanced health practice; influencing health policy; role to transition to advanced practice nursing; and advanced clinical pharmacology.
+Core courses include philosophical and theoretical basis of nursing; advanced pathophysiology; advanced health assessment; diversity in advanced health practice; influencing health policy; role to transition to advanced practice nursing; and advanced clinical pharmacology.

 FNP Courses: Health promotion and disease prevention; advanced FNP: children and families; advanced FNP: clinical I-IV; advanced FNP: women’s health; advanced FNP: adults; advanced FNP: adult-gerontology; advanced practice nursing integration